Update: Now you can join Hostgator Aff. program via ImpactRadius. I have given the direct signup link below.

 I have seen many bloggers and affiliate marketers ranting about the issue with Invalid and duplicate sales in their commission report.
 Here is a screenshot of my Hostgator affiliate dashboard.
 Notice the number of Inactive and invalid commissions:

-Why I feel Hostgator system is flawed or they are cheating:
+Why I feel Hostgator system is flawed:

 I’m use to seeing Inactive, Invalid, Duplicate sales in my Hostgator commission report, but from last couple of months the number of invalid affiliate sales has increased tremendously.
 Here is a response from Hostgator affiliate Director “Jay Weissman” from 2010, when I asked him to explain the difference between inactive, Invalid and Duplicate sales.